National Rugby League: The Immortals

 Following the demise of Rugby League Week, the Australian Rugby League Commission took ownership of The Immortals concept and expanded the group on 1 August 2018 by inclusion of Mal Meninga, Norm Provan, Frank Burge, Dave Brown and Dally Messenger.
+Ron Coote was named the 14th immortal in 2024.

 Queensland Rugby League's Team of the Century

 The Queensland Rugby League's Team of the Century is a team that consisted of the greatest rugby league players from 1909 to 2008.
 This team was picked by six judges in 2008 from a list of 100 nominated players.

 New South Wales Rugby League's Team of the Century

 The New South Wales Rugby League's Team of the Century is a team that consisted of the greatest rugby league players from 1908 to 2007.

 Audience

 The 2022 season rated 134.447 million viewers in Australia, at an average viewership of 620,000 per game, with a roughly 60/40 split between viewers when games are broadcast both free-to-air on Nine and subscription viewers on Fox League and Kayo Sports.

-The 2022 season also attracted 3,265,911 spectators through the gates, at an average of 16,248 per match.